 I am planning to have a baby soon.
-What should now that will help me have a good pregnancy and successful outcome?
+What should I know that will help me have a good pregnancy and successful outcome?

 Endeavour to be in optimal nutritional health before you conceive.
 It is common for pregnant women to become depleted of nutrients as a pregnancy advances.
 Remember, when you are pregnant you are feeding two not one!